MohammedAlsayed/Amazon-Review-Sentiment-Analysis/README.md

 # Introduction

-This jupyter notebook has work I conducted to classify amazon reviews into positive and negative reviews using the following [dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Kitchen_v1_00.tsv.gz)
+This jupyter notebook is to classify amazon reviews into positive and negative reviews using Natural Language Processing, the following [dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Kitchen_v1_00.tsv.gz) has been used.

 The following has been conducted in the notebook: